Turn into an interior designer with the help of these awesome softwares & apps

 4. Autodesk Homestyler

 Autodesk is an easy tool which allows you to drag and drop to easily create dimension and even make angled walls within your design and also add decoration ideas.
 The tool also helps you get inspired by offering you with designs of other designers.
+Homestyler is a user-friendly online tool that lets you create 2D and 3D floor plans and experiment with different furniture and decor items.
+It's suitable for both beginners and more experienced designers.

 Autodesk also allows you to choose appliances, furniture, cabinetry and decor items and lets you personalise your space with products of several manufacturers.